 1. Printful – Best Overall for Eco-Friendly Options

-Printful is one of the biggest POD companies in the world, but they’ve made serious moves toward sustainability.
+Printful is one of the biggest POD companies in the world, with its own fulfillment centers spread across North America, Europe, and partner facilities beyond.

-They now have a dedicated line of eco-friendly products, including organic cotton t-shirts, recycled polyester swimwear, and tote bags made from post-consumer materials
+They now have a dedicated line of eco-friendly products, including organic cotton t-shirts, recycled polyester swimwear, and tote bags made from post-consumer materials.
+More importantly, the production side backs it up: most of their direct-to-garment printing runs on Kornit printers, which use water-based inks and produce almost no wastewater, and their made-to-order model means nothing gets printed until someone actually buys it.

 Eco credentials: